mpb10/security-center-update-asset/README.md

 #

 **Using the Script Options:**
 If the default variables in the script are not modified, then those variables must be provided to the script as options.
-The following are required options:
+The following options are required:

 	-u (Security Center username)
 	-p (Security Center password) OR -P (Credential file to have AWS KMS decrypt)